 These easy sheet pan chicken fajitas are a fun and flavorful meal with deliciously charred chicken strips, caramelized onions and vibrant bell peppers.

 Today we’ll be making some insanely delicious and easy sheet pan chicken fajitas.
 It has all the flavors you love from fajitas without the cost of eating out.
 And you can do a big batch of about 6-8 servings (2 fajitas each) in one pan so there’s plenty to go around.
 Try it for a quick weekday meal or make a whole thing of it over the weekend with some company.
 It’s easy cleanup but amazing food.

 So pop this one in the oven, break out your tortillas and don’t forget to be generous with your favorite toppings.
 I went with guacamole, pico de gallo, lime juice, cilantro and crumbled queso fresco.
 I also toasted the tortillas over an open flame to give it a little char because with fajitas, the more char the better.
 So let’s get started.

-EASY SHEET PAN CHICKEN FAJITAS TIPS AND TRICKS
+EASY SHEET PAN CHICKEN FAJITAS RECIPE TIPS

 Chicken: I used boneless, skinless chicken breasts but you can also use boneless, skinless chicken thighs.

 Marinating: This step is optional so feel free to skip it, but it doesn’t hurt to let it sit and marry in the spice mix for 30 minutes.

 Bell peppers: You might be able to buy a trio of pre-packaged bell peppers in the vegetable aisle at the grocery store.
 Either color combination works; mine was just a pack of yellow, red and orange so I went with that.

 Fresh garlic: Feel free to substitute this with about 1 teaspoon of garlic powder and add it to the spice mix.
 Otherwise, the easiest way to mince garlic is to use a mini grater.